 Minimum requirements for graduation are at least a 70% for the Allied- Health and 78% for Vocational Nursing Program passing grade on examinations and class participation at the end of the course, satisfactory skill performance during the externship and satisfactory attendance as per school requirements.

-The school will award an Associate Degree of Science in Nursing when a student has completed all academic program requirements and fulfilled all financial obligations.
+The school will award a Nursing - Associate of Applied Science degree when a student has completed all academic program requirements and fulfilled all financial obligations.

 Student Parking